brettneese/git-go-get/readme.md

 # git-go-get

-This is a simple tool that allows you to run the git clone command, but create a directory structure similiar to Go's default structure, where repos are namespaced by their git paths.
+This is a simple tool that allows you to run the git clone command, but creates a directory structure similiar to Go's default structure, where repos are namespaced by their git hosts/path.

 For instance, running `git-go-get` against this repo would place it at:

 `./github.com/brettneese/git-go-get`